 It took us around 2.5 hrs to reach the provincial park from Tunstall Bay but we had no headwind or anything crazy en route.
 If you are anxious about the notorious afternoon winds in Howe Sound, do this crossing in early morning or in the evening (5 pm and later).
 The water is nice and calm then and long summer days will provide enough daylight.

 Once in Plumper Cove, set up camp, haul kayaks up a short step to a higher ground or tie them securely, the high tide covers the narrow pebbly beach entirely!
 And enjoy.
 You have an option to go for a short coastal walk from the campground or enjoy a snooze on a thick green grass under a canopy of majestic trees.

 Day 2: Around the north side of Keats Island

 Word of caution if you are heading south towards Popham Island: stay on the inside (east) side of the island as the waters here are more protected.
-The west side is open to Georgia Straight and the ocean swell and winds and the choppy waters on this side can be scary to a novice kayaker.
+The west side is open to Georgia Straight and the wind and choppy waters on this side can be scary to a novice kayaker.
 However, there’s none of that in the inner waters so enjoy to your heart’s content.
 A full day is quite enough to explore multiple islets and to return back to Tunstall Bay on Bowen.